Bipon-Roy/donation-campaign/README.md

 # Donation Campaign

-Donation Campaign Project is about collection donations from users.It is built with React (Including React Router) and Tailwind.
+The Donation Campaign project is about collecting donations from users.
+It is built with React (including React Router) and Tailwind

 ## Project Features